nlgupta-systango/ERC20-BOILER-PLATE/README.md

     `truffle test --network test`

     - This will use the test/ERC20Token.test.js file and test the ERC20Token contract.

+## Deploy On Testnet Network

+Network Name - mumbai

+- To migrate the contracts

+    `truffle migrate --network mumbai`

+    - This will use the migrations/2_migrate_ERC20.js file and deploy the RolaCoaster contract.

+        This file would use your NAME, SYMBOL and TOKENPRICE  fields from .env file and pass to the smart contract.

 ## Test Case Coverage